gianlucajahn/guidetothegalaxy/README.md

 ![](https://i.imgur.com/xyEiJq1.png)

-<p align="center">An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm.
-Natively open-source and open for contribution.</p>
+<p align="center">An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm.</p>
+< align="center">Natively open-source and open for contribution.</p>

  </div>